Today's Articles

 R. B. Fitzgerald

-Richard Burton Fitzgerald was free in New Castle County, Delaware, to Thomas and Sarah (Burton) Fitzgerald.
-His father was Mulatto of African and Irish ancestry and manumitted from slavery by a white father and master.
+Richard Burton Fitzgerald was born in New Castle County, Delaware, to Thomas and Sarah (Burton) Fitzgerald.
+His father was Mulatto of African and Irish ancestry and emancipated from slavery by a white father and master.
 His mother was white and of English ancestry; she decided to raise her sons within a community of free people of color.

 Growing up, Richard was described by his great-niece Pauli Murray as a "sturdy, rough and tumble fellow... who could work hard but cared more for good times" than he did for studying.
 At night, his more studious brother Robert would teach Richard and his siblings what Robert had learned in school that day, as both Richard and their brother William ("Billy") worked in their father's brickyard rather than attend the local Quaker school.
 In 1855, the Fitzgerald family moved to a farm near Hinsonville in Chester County, Pennsylvania.
 They wanted to reduce the risk to their children of being kidnapped by slave catchers under the Fugitive Slave Act of 1850.

-In 1879, with his brother Robert, Fitzgerald moved his family to Durham based on potentially favorable financial prospects within the developing tobacco manufacturing economy.
+In 1879, Fitzgerald moved his family to Durham with his brother Robert based on potentially favorable financial prospects within the developing tobacco manufacturing economy.
 "In Durham, Richard Fitzgerald bought a large tract with a good vein of clay for brick.
 Here he began a brickyard and built an eighteen-room house shaded by a grove of maples and magnolias".
 According to his grandniece Pauli Murray, "Within the next fifteen years, Uncle Richard became Durham's leading brick maker.
-By 1884, he had a large brickyard on Chapel Hill Road and orders on hand for two million bricks".
+By 1884, he had a large brickyard on Chapel Hill Road and orders for two million bricks".
 Tobacco manufacturer William T. Blackwell told Fitzgerald he would purchase all the bricks he made.

 He was among the original Mechanics and Farmers Bank incorporators, which received its charter from the State of North Carolina in 1907.
 It opened its office in 1908 in the North Carolina Mutual Life Insurance Company Building on Parrish Street, known as the city's “Black Wall Street."
 Richard R. B. Fitzgerald died on March 24, 1918.
-He is buried in what is known as the Fitzgerald section of the Maplewood Cemetery in Durham.
-The Maplewood Cemetery later annexed it.
+He is buried in what is known as the Fitzgerald section of the Maplewood Cemetery in Durham, which the Maplewood Cemetery later annexed.

 To become a Financial Management Analyst